+Avoid excessive engine idling.
 Prolonged idling may cause the engine coolant temperature to fall below its normal range.
 This, in turn, causes crankcase oil dilution, due to incomplete fuel combustion, and permits formation of gummy deposits on valves, pistons, and piston rings.
 It also promotes rapid accumulation of engine sludge and unburned fuel in the exhaust system.

 Once an engine is warmed to normal operating temperatures, engine should be idled at slow idle speed.
-Slow idle speed for this engine is 800 rpm at factory.
+Slow idle speed for this engine is set at the factory at 800 rpm for standard industrial engines and at 850 rpm for generator sets.
 If an engine will be idling for more than 5 minutes, stop and restart later.